COSD-PANDA/datasd_council_report_2017/main/community.md

 * DeeDee Alari, Jonathan Carey, Mary Davis (City Treasurer)
     - DeeDee, Jonathan and Mary talked to the group about the City's Smart Meter program, and what data the meters collect and generate.
 It proved to be a lively discussion about parking, meters, their purpose and placement.
 * Almis Udrys (Director, Performance & Analytics)
     - Almis has appeared before Open San Diego in the years leading up to the adoption of the Open Data Policy to provide updates on the City's efforts in this space.
-[YES, SHAMELESS PLUG]

 ![City Clerk](http://mrm-random.s3.amazonaws.com/dz/2015-05-19%2018.03.23.jpg)